8.7 Preparation and finalisation of additional access arrangements

 The majority of RSAs and MAPs are supported by deeds of agreement between the responsible person (as defined in the National Health Act 1953) and the department.

 8.7.1 Procedure for preparation of deeds of agreement

 Based on the advice in the PBAC Minutes, the department prepares a draft deed of agreement, based on the standard template on the PBS website.
 This draft is provided to the applicant as soon as possible after the estimates of utilisation and financial impact have been considered by the Department of Finance.
 Where the applicant enters into the same therapeutic market as an already listed medicine, the applicant will be required to make confidentiality undertakings prior to a draft Deed being provided.

 This draft deed of agreement is forwarded by email to the responsible person.
-The applicant has up to 10 working days to respond.
-If more time is required, an extension can be requested by email to the contact officer in the Department of Health.
+The applicant has up to 10 business days to respond.
+If more time is required, an extension can be requested by email to the contact officer in the department.

 The standard clauses in the deed of agreement will not be amended unless the attributes of a particular arrangement associated with a medicine are identified by the PBAC as requiring different treatment, or the Australian Government delegate determines that the change is necessary based on an identifiable detriment to the applicant.

 The deed of agreement must be completed and signed at least six weeks before the date the medicine is proposed to be listed on the PBS.